What is Aesthetic Intelligence?

 This isn't just feel-good philosophy; it's hard business strategy.
 When everything's available and most things work fine, the only real differentiation is how you make people feel.
 And feelings come through the senses, not through features lists.

-I think about this with my own clients constantly.
-That boutique hotel team wasn't really selling rooms; they were selling a feeling of arrival.
-The skincare founder wasn't selling moisturizer; she was selling a ritual of self-care.
-Once you get this, everything shifts.
+We think about this with our clients all the time.
+The boutique hotel team wasn’t just selling rooms; they were selling the feeling of arrival.
+The skincare founder wasn’t selling moisturizer; she was selling the ritual of self-care.
+Once you see it this way, everything shifts.

 How to Develop Aesthetic Intelligence: A Step-by-Step Guide